Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 Targovishte is a wine producing region, notable for its Chardonnay and Muscat varieties.
 The region is rich in nature, thanks to its location on the Eastern Danubian Plain.
 It is also home to the Popovo Uplands, and the mountain ranges of eastern fore Balkan and Lisa.

-Varna, located on the coast, is one of the best regions to try fresh seafood in Bulgaria.
-Many of the seaside towns here are seasonal, meaning that they’re thronged with tourists in the summer, but dead in the winter.
+Varna, located on the Bulgarian coast, is one of the best regions to try fresh seafood in Bulgaria.
+Many of the seaside towns here, such as Sunny Beach are seasonal, meaning that they’re thronged with tourists in the summer, but dead in the winter.
 Heading inland, the region is hilly, and there are a number of forests worth a visit.

 25. Veliko Tarnovo